 Doctorate preferred but a Master’s degree may be considered.
 Preference given to candidates who have a record of excellence in teaching a variety of mathematics courses and an interest in undergraduate research.

 Teach four 3 credit courses (twelve contact hours) per semester.
 Teach both undergraduate and graduate courses generally offered to STEM majors which include MATH 267, 273, 274, 275, 331, 369, 374, 436, 465, 467, 475, 635, 671 and 672.

-The Department of Mathematics (http://www.towson.edu/math) offers a bachelor’s degree programs in pure mathematics, applied mathematics, actuarial science and risk management, and mathematics education.
+The Department of Mathematics (http://www.towson.edu/math) offers a bachelor’s degree program with concentrations in pure mathematics, applied mathematics, actuarial science and risk management, and mathematics education.
 Master’s degree programs are offered in applied and industrial mathematics, and in mathematics education.
 The Mathematics Department is housed within the Fisher College of Science and Mathematics where research, particularly with undergraduates, is strongly supported by the Fisher Endowment.
 The department currently has 36 tenured/tenure-track faculty and seven full-time lecturers.

-Upon submitting your Curriculum Vitae to indicate you are an applicant for this position, please be sure to visit the Towson University Office of Diversity and Equal Opportunity Applicant Data Form to complete a voluntary on-line applicant data form.
-The information you provide will inform the university's affirmative action plan and is for statistical purposes only and shall not be used to illegally discriminate for or against anyone.
+Please be sure to visit http://www.towson.edu/odeo/applicantdata.asp to complete a voluntary on-line applicant data form.
+The information you provide will inform the university’s affirmative action plan and is for statistical-related purposes only.
+The information will not be used for any other purpose.
+Please note that the search number for which you have applied is: FCSM-N-2880L

 Towson University is an equal opportunity/affirmative action employer and has a strong institutional commitment to diversity.
 Women, minorities, persons with disabilities, and veterans are encouraged to apply.